Vyral/base-template/_posts/2020-09-18-is-using-a-local-lender-the-right-move.md

 {% include pullquote.html %}

-**Every monday, I do a radio show with a local lender and we talk about stuff like this and more.** If you haven’t, listen to it every Monday at 1 p.m. on KENI talk radio.
+**Every monday, I do a radio show with a local lender and we talk about stuff like this and more.** If you haven't given it a listen yet, tune in every Monday at 1 p.m. on KENI talk radio.
 You can also find the episodes on demand right here on my website.
 I can’t tell you how many people I’ve talked to who wished they had started listening to the show before they started the home buying process.
 We’re getting ready to do a series on investment properties that you’ll want to tune in for.

 If you have any other questions for us, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.